shnewto/bnf/README.md

 ```

 ## Output
-Take the folling grammar to be input tot this library's `parse` function.
+Take the following grammar to be input to this library's `parse` function.
 ```
 <A> ::= <B> | "C";
 <B> ::= "D" | "E";